Legacy Farms - Hopkinton, Massachusetts

 Legacy Park

-Located at the northernmost corner of the property, Legacy Park provides an opportunity to attract a niche user, drawn to the unique environment of Legacy Farms.
-The Liberty Mutual facility located at the end of Frankland Road provides an example of such a use and location.
+Located at the northernmost corner of the property, Legacy Park provides an opportunity to attract niche users, drawn to the unique environment of Legacy Farms.
+A nearby example of this use is the Liberty Mutual facility located at the end of Frankland Road.

-This site provides the appearance of a campus setting while being readily accessible to the regional highway system and commuter station in Southborough.
-The plan illustrates a potential office, life sciences or possibly a mix of such uses with the building sited at a gradient below the spine road to be framed by an existing stand of mature trees.
+This site provides the appearance of a campus setting while being readily accessible to the regional highway system and commuter rail station in Southborough.
+The plan illustrates a potential office, life sciences or a mix of uses within the building sited at a gradient below Legacy Farms Road to be framed by an existing stand of mature trees.
 Parking is situated to allow uninterrupted landscape and views in front of and behind the building.
-The nature of this peripheral location within Legacy Farms may provide for a more dramatic architectural expression than in other areas.
+The nature of this peripheral location within Legacy Farms may provide for a different architectural expression when compared to other areas within the site.

 Northeast Village & North Village

-This village is made up of residential dwellings located on the east side of the spine road within an area that is predominantly open due to its prior nursery use.
-The land descends from the north south roadway to the east, at a grade that ranges from four to twelve percent.
+This village is made up of residential dwellings located on the east side of Legacy Farms Road within an area that is predominantly open due to its prior nursery use.
+The land descends from the roadway to the east at a grade that ranges from four to twelve percent.
 Distant views are to the northeast.

-Northeast Village housing types would be varied and could include small lot single family, attached patio homes and 4-unit buildings containing simplex and duplex dwellings.
-The majority of the dwellings along the north-south roadway could be served by a rear alley (or common drive) to minimize curb cuts and garages along the spine roadway.
-Responding to the existing nursery roads, the pattern of the village and land bays is aligned with a primary view corridor, which quickly gives way to a naturalistic looped road system.
+Northeast Village housing types will be varied and are anticipated to include clusters of dwellings containing one- and two-story dwellings.
+The majority of the dwellings along Legacy Farms Road will be served by a rear alley (or common drive) to minimize curb cuts and garages along this thoroughfare.
+Responding to the existing nursery roads, the pattern of the built village and open land bays is aligned with a primary view corridor, which quickly gives way to a naturalistic looped road system.
 Due to the existing grade change, dwellings on the road look over the dwellings along the lower gradient which in turn look over dwellings further down slope.
-The placement of homes is orchestrated to create a flowing pattern of open space, the informal portion of which would be a restored, meandering meadow.
+The placement of homes is orchestrated to create a flowing pattern of open space, the informal portion of which will be a restored, meandering meadow.

 The Northeast Village roadway closes on a loop at the lowest portion of the village which frames an area of existing vegetation associated with a wetland.
 Buildings in this area are tucked in against the existing wooded edge.

-This northernmost area (North Village) is snuggled into an area of existing woodlands with an understory dominated by mature rhododendrons.
+This northernmost area (North Village) is situated in an area of existing woodlands with an understory dominated by mature rhododendrons.
 The land bay is gently sloped to the north and opens to a cleared meadow area in the center portion.
 Several existing nursery paths provide access to this meadow.

-The dwelling types are shown as duplex, one- and two-story buildings with two car garages.
-Using the existing paths as a one-way looped entry allows the preservation of green space with mature trees which ends on a loop road that frames the existing clearing.
+The dwelling types are shown as one- and two-story buildings with two car garages.
+Using the existing paths as a looped entry allows the preservation of green space with mature trees which ends at the roadway framing the existing clearing.
 Building sites are set within the wooded areas and at the edge of the clearing.

 South Side

 The south side topography is gently rolling and open.
 Views are predominantly internal and contained by existing wetlands vegetation at the southern periphery and off-site vegetation to the east and west.
-An existing pond in the southwest corner has been historically used for the nursery’s irrigation.
-This pond and the adjacent stream have the potential to serve as open space amenities for the south side.
+An existing pond in the southwest corner has been historically used for irrigation.
+This pond and the adjacent stream are planned as open space amenities for the south side.

-The proposed north-south roadway begins at Clinton Street and weaves its way through the landscape characterized by the existing land patterns of the nursery operations.
-Utilizing existing wetland crossings, the roadway turns to the north, intersecting with East Main Street just west of the proposed Village Center.
-This road will connect the Legacy Farms villages of the north and south sides providing a continuous link from Clinton Street to Rafferty Road and allow traffic an alternative to negotiating Hopkinton Center and the intersection of Main Street (Route 135) and Cedar Street (Route 85).
+Legacy Farms Road begins at Clinton Street and weaves its way through the landscape characterized by the existing land patterns of the former nursery operations.
+Utilizing existing wetland crossings, Legacy Farms Road turns to the north, intersecting with East Main Street just west of the proposed Village Center.
+Legacy Farms Road will connect the Legacy Farms villages of the north and south sides, providing a continuous link from Clinton Street to Rafferty Road, allowing traffic an alternative to negotiating Hopkinton Center and the intersections of Main (Route 135), Cedar and Grove Streets (Route 85).

 Southwest Village